thomasballinger/remoteFreesurfer/readme.md

     /home/tomb/tomworkkey.pem
     you need to log on as ec2-user

-* You've got your instance up now - if you so choose, manually upload files and run freesurfer, OR
+* You've got your instance up now -- now you can either manually upload files and run freesurfer, OR

 Use the "fab" command line tool to do these things for you: